-Note: If using a latin based alphabet, just leave the settings as they are and click on don't forget to adjust the height and baseline of the font.
+Note: If using a latin based alphabet, just leave the settings as they are and click on adjust the height and baseline of the font.

 - Click Finish and save the file.
 The font is imported in the .ejf file. - Then just add the font to a myapp. fonts.list file in the src/main/resources source folder of your application: